Information about becoming a speaker

 Some people may find that speaking openly about their personal history and answering sensitive audience questions can be emotionally taxing or confronting, which can make the role challenging.

-HEPSpeak training occurs twice a year, however you can apply to be a speaker at any time.
+Speaker training occurs periodically however you can apply to be a speaker at any time.
 You may also want to share your experience in a different forum in one of our other Community Participation programs.

 - Lived experience of hepatitis B or hepatitis C (can be past or current) OR experience of caring for someone with viral hepatitis.

 - Lived experience (current or past) of a chronic liver condition OR experience of caring for someone with a chronic liver condition.

 - Is readily contactable by email and telephone and can travel to speaking event via public transport or car.

 - Passion and motivation to raise awareness of viral hepatitis, chronic liver conditions and the work of LiverWELL.

 - Someone who is adaptable and can work with organisations to ensure their presentations are tailored with the messages and objectives of their speaking event.